Cloud feedback: Tropical high cloud area feedback

 It is broadly expected that high cloud amount originisting from deep convection will reduce with warming.
 Two mechanisms can lead to a decrease in the area fraction a.
 The warming at the surface decreases the moist adiabat temperature reduction with height which leads to a decrease of the clear sky subsidence.
 Since the convective mass flux has to be equal to the clear sky subsidence it decreases as well and with it potentially the cloud area fraction.
 Another argument for a smaller area fraction is that the self-aggregation of clouds increases at higher temperatures.
 This would lead to smaller convective areas and larger dry areas which increase the radiative longwave cooling.
 Recent work has shown that high cloud not of convective origin may not be so clearly predicted.
 However, high cloud that follows the broadly understood physical relationships tends to have a negative cloud radiative effect, and therefore a reduction in its amount can produce a small positive feedback.

 Some past research has conflated feedback associated with high cloud (also referred to as "anvil cloud") area with feedback associated with high cloud optical depth.
 More recent studies using independent approaches have used analysis that accurately determines feedback resulting from high cloud amount changes.
 These studies based on observations, high resolution process models and physical theory conclude that the net tropical high cloud amount feedback is near zero or slightly positive.

 High cloud optical depth feedback

 Optical depth (or opacity) or clouds changes is as a result of composition or thickness.
 It has not been well-studied or distinguished from other forms of high cloud feedback until recently.
-Observations show high cloud optical depth has having reduced in the last couple of decades.
+Observations show high cloud optical depth as having reduced in the last couple of decades.
 Physical theory has proposed that there is potential for a large feedback in the shortwave component of optical depth (manifesting in cloud albedo).
 However, process based models show a large uncertainty of the optical depth feedback.
 The topic remains an active area of research, with cloud microphysical simulation being a major constraint on the ability of existing climate models to provide useful understanding of the optical depth feedback.